benmccormick/benmccormick.github.io/pages/posts/90-done-halfway-there.md

 date: "2013-06-09 18:45:00+00:00"
 layout: "post"
 path: "/2013/06/09/90-done-halfway-there"
-description: 'A post on the difficulties of estimating development projects'
+description: "A post on the difficulties of estimating development projects"
 category: "opinion"
-pageViews: "290"
+pageViews: "301"
-last30pageViews: "5"
+last30pageViews: "1"
 ---

 There's a running joke on my team at work when somebody asks about progress on another engineers bug.